Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/traffic.md

 # Traffic and Traffic Imbalances

+Validity of experimental results crucially relies on proper randomization of subjects.
+The traffic tab shows how many subjects are randomized into the experiment, and how they are divided across variants.
+Furthermore, we use the sample ratio mismatch test to verify that subjects are divided across variants as expected.

+## Traffic diagnostics

-Navigate to the **Experiments** page by clicking on the **Experiments** icon from the left tab and then from the list, click on the experiment that you are interested in.
+To check traffic diagnoistics, navigate to the **Experiments** page by clicking on the **Experiments** icon from the left tab and then from the list, click on the experiment that you are interested in.
 The details page for each experiment contains a **Set Up** tab where you can configure the % of traffic you want to randomize into the experiment.

 ![Status](../../../static/img/measuring-experiments/traffic-setup.png)